London College of Fashion: Campus

 Until 2023, when it moved to new premises in Stratford, the main building was on John Prince's Street, just north of Oxford Circus, with other campuses at 272 High Holborn, 40 Lime Grove in Shepherd's Bush, and – in east London – 182 Mare Street, 100 Curtain Road and Golden Lane.

 The new building, at 105 Carpenters Road in the Queen Elizabeth Olympic Park in Stratford, was purpose-built to designs by Allies and Morrison, which were intended to reflect 19th-century mill buildings.
-In September 2025, the London College of Fashion campus was shortlisted for the Stirling Prize.
+In September 2025, the London College of Fashion campus was shortlisted for the Stirling Prize, and it also received a 2025 RIBA National Award.

 Alumni

-Among the alumni of the college are Jimmy Choo, shoe designer, Ioana Ciolacu, fashion designer, Victoria Jenkins, adaptive fashion designer, and Driss Jettou, former prime minister of Morocco.
+Among the alumni of the college are Jimmy Choo, shoe designer, Ioana Ciolacu, fashion designer, and Driss Jettou, former prime minister of Morocco.
+The fashion designer Maximilian Davis, creative director of Ferragamo since 2022, is also an alumnus.